ginstrom/paladin-novel/manuscript/chapter-12.md

 "Found her at the valley's edge," Pell said without preamble.
 "Says she's been walking for days, following rumors of a healer."

-The woman raised her head, and Gond saw the desperation in her eyes—the same look he'd seen in every refugee who'd found their way here.
+The woman raised her head.
+Gond saw the desperation in her eyes—the same look he'd seen in every refugee who'd found their way here.
 But this was different.
 Worse.
-Her skin had a grayish pallor, and when she tried to speak, blood flecked her lips.
+Her skin had a grayish pallor.
+When she tried to speak, blood flecked her lips.

 "Internal injuries," Sim said quietly.
 "Beyond my skills."